WisperX8/Discord-Quest-Auto-Completer--Edited-Version-/README.md

 8. Track progress via **Console prints** or the progress bars in the Quests tab.

 ---
+**Disclaimer:**
+- This script is based on the original work by [aamiaa](https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb) and has been edited for personal use and to automatically complete multiple quests in one run.
+- Use at your own risk; may violate Discord's Terms of Service.

 <details>
 <summary>Click to expand for script</summary>